tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/LessonPlan.md

   |----------------------|------------|---------|----------|
   ```

-To break down these concepts further, discuss the following example.
+Further expand upon the concepts of ERDs by discussing the following example.

 * In a database, the table is an entity; the data contained within the table are attributes; and the data type specified could be one of many things, such as Booleans, integers, or varying characters.